-Test whether these data have a Poisson distribution, using both likelihood ratio $(G^2)$ and $X^2$ $(\chi^2)$ tests.
+Test whether these data have a Poisson distribution, using both likelihood ratio (G^2) and $X^2(\chi^2)$ tests, using the program Poisson_fit2_gof.sas to help with the calculations.
 Discuss your results.
 Do the data appear to be Poisson, overdispersed, or underdispersed?